new-tonAA/TOtoTO/README.md

 ## Backend————Img_To_Img Flask
 >  - the github code does NOT Contain .venv.
 >  - the code's github token and some LLM API's token will NOT be provided in the code.
 >  - the database are not provided, please connect your own developer's MySQL database.
+>  - some place in the code need to fill an email account, you just need to choose an email account.

 ## Frontend————Img_To_Img Vue3
->  - the **node_modules** is not included.
+>  - the **node_modules** is not included in the github repository, you need to get your own.

 ## MySQL Database————db_pic_faiss